christopherkenny/pnas/README.md

 For proper formatting, each affiliation should be given a letter id (like `a`, `b`, ..., `z`).

+This template is designed for `template_type: pnasresearcharticle` (the default).
+It can also take options `pnasmathematics` or `pnasinvited`, but these are not formally supported, as they have official alternative formats available on [Overleaf](https://www.overleaf.com/gallery/tagged/pnas).

 ## Example

 Here is the source code for a minimal sample document: [template.qmd](template.qmd).